Zoki91/Model-View-Controller-Tech-Blog-Zoran/README.md

 #
 ## Heroku Link
-Click the link to go to the Heroky Deployment to view this live [HEROKU LINK](https://app-mvc-tech-blog.herokuapp.com/)
+Click the link to go to the Heroky Deployment to view this live [HEROKU LINK](https://app-mvc-tech-blog.herokuapp.com/) **Please ensure when signing up you use a password of a minimum 8 characters long!!**
 #
 ## License
 [![License](https://img.shields.io/apm/l/vim-mode)](https://choosealicense.com/licenses/mit/)